Morpher-io/MorpherProtocol/README.md

 # Getting Started

 ## Prerequisites
-* Git and Foundry
+* Git, Foundry, NodeJs

 ## Foundry and Truffle in the same projects

 We migrated all the functionality from Truffle to Foundry.
-There is no Hardhat, Truffle or anything else necessary, just Foundry
+There is no Hardhat, Truffle or anything else necessary, just Foundry.
+However, the contract upgrade helper which are checking storage slots for proxy upgrades are running those with nodejs, hence NodeJs is required.

-## Clone the Repository
+## 1. Clone the Repository

 ```
 git clone https://github.com/Morpher-io/MorpherProtocol.git